uqlibrary/technology-training/README.md

 # Digital Scholars Hub resources

-Here you will find resources related to R, Python, Bash, Git, OpenStreetMap, QGIS and OpenRefine and Audacity sessions held at the UQ Library.
+Here you will find resources related to R, Python, Bash, Git, OpenStreetMap, QGIS, OpenRefine and Audacity sessions held at the UQ Library.

 Other training resources are also available [on the Library website](https://web.library.uq.edu.au/library-services/training/software-training-resources).